Autodesk-Forge/design.automation-.net-library/README.md

 See full [Design Automation API v2 Documentation](https://developer.autodesk.com/en/docs/design-automation/v2/overview/)

 ##Dependencies
-* Visual Studio 2012.
-2013 or 2015 should be also fine, but has not yet been tested.
+* Visual Studio 2012, 2013, 2015.
+The latest test is on VS2015.

 ##Setup/Usage Instructions
-* Open the PlotToPDFService sample project in Visual Studio 2012

 * Restore the packages of the project by [NuGet](https://www.nuget.org/).
-The simplest way is to Projects tab >> Enable NuGet Package Restore.
+The simplest way is
+  * VS2012: Projects tab >> Enable NuGet Package Restore.
 Then right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
+  * VS2013/VS2015:  right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
 * Add other missing references
-* Build the library project to generate the class dll.
+* Build the library project to generate the dll.
 * Test with other client projects such as
   * [design.automation-windows-services-sample](https://github.com/Developer-Autodesk/design.automation-windows-services-sample)
   * [design.automation-workflow-winform-sample](https://github.com/Developer-Autodesk/design.automation-workflow-winform-sample)